Blog

 Post grid on the left and Media grid on the right

-Using power of Grid Builder will allow you create more engaging products pages with custom features to make your potential customers want to click on products.
+Using the power of Grid Builder will allow you to create more engaging product pages with custom features to make your potential customers want to click on products.

 Not to mention Woo Commerce there is another plugin that is widely popular and is fully compatible with WPBakery Page Builder Grid Builder.
 We are talking about Advanced Custom Fields (ACF).
 Using ACF in Grid Builder will allow you quickly add data from your ACF fields into grid item templates to display custom dynamic content.